dalemazza/eztools/README.md

 ## Features

-- Performs a basic nmap scan against a target IP
+- Performs a basic nmap scan against a target IP or hostname
 - Performs an OS & version detection,Script Scanning and Traceroute scan for the open ports
 - If port 80 is found open
   - Runs a Nikto scan
   - Runs a ffuf scan
 - Runs a full port scan to check for missed ports
+- Conducts VHOST fuzzing
 - Compares the ports found in the full and basic scan and outputs any new ports found
 - All scan results are placed into a single folder in the recon dir `$homedir/reports/`
 - Lastly it outputs the time taken for the scan